 Today is the anniversary of a couple of events that wound up having repercussions far beyond what most contemporaries probably thought they would, and so I’m not going to take much time describing what they actually were so much as noting that they happened and explaining why they mattered.

 After Muhammad al-Shaykh came his son, Abdallah al-Ghalib (d.
 1574), who consolidated his father’s gains and defended them against the Ottomans in particular.
 When he died, he was succeeded by his oldest son, Abu Abdallah Mohammed II (d.
 1578, which is a spoiler), and here’s where the Saadis ran into some trouble.
 Abdallah al-Ghalib’s brother, Abu Marwan Abd al-Malik I (d.
 1578, also a spoiler–sort of), immediately headed off to Constantinople (and yes, the Ottomans still called it Constantinople, don’t believe the hype or the song lyrics) to ask for help knocking his nephew off the throne.
-The Ottomans obliged, and send Abu Marwan back to North Africa, where he raised an army with Ottoman help, then invaded Morocco and captured Fez in 1576.
+The Ottomans obliged, and sent Abu Marwan back to North Africa to raise an army with Ottoman help, with which he then invaded Morocco and captured Fez in 1576.
 Abu Abdallah, now a former sultan but still very much alive, decided to head off in search of his own powerful patron, and who better to help him than the kingdom still stinging from losing most of its coastal holdings in Morocco just a couple of decades earlier?

 The very young (24) Sebastian I of Portugal (d.
 1578, again a spoiler) received Abu Abdallah and decided to help put him back on the throne of Morocco.
-He’d already been getting prodded by his advisers to do something about the Moroccan problem, which was now looking like a critical threat since Abu Marwan was an Ottoman client, which meant a direct Ottoman threat against the parts of the Moroccan coast Portugal still held.
+He’d already been getting prodded by his advisers to do something about the Moroccan problem.
+Said problem was looking more serious now that Abu Marwan had become an Ottoman client, which meant a potential Ottoman threat against the parts of the Moroccan coast Portugal still held.
 The arrival of Abu Abdallah seemed like a perfect opportunity to not only regain Portugal’s lost holdings, but to put a Portuguese client on the Moroccan throne to boot.
 So Sebastian put together an army (around 18,000 men) and a fleet large enough to carry it, and sailed it to one of the few Moroccan ports still in Portuguese hands.
 There he met Abu Abdallah, who had another ~6000 men with him, and the combined army marched off to meet Abu Marwan’s forces (a much larger army, probably at least 3 times what Sebastian had) near Alcácer Quibir.

 Although we’re well into the era of gunpowder weapons and tactics by now, the battle seems to have gone according to a very old script: the army with a large cavalry, Abu Marwan’s, surrounded and thoroughly decimated the army without cavalry.
 Abu Abdallah died crossing a river while trying to flee, and though the gravely ill Abu Marwan also died, though in this case his death just happened to coincide with the battle (well, the exertion of marching off to fight and preparing his men for the fight certainly contributed to his demise, but he didn’t die in battle), his brother, Ahmad al-Mansur (d.
 1603) succeeded him and Saadi Morocco was peaceful again.
 Ahmad actually had quite a successful career as sultan, conquering (albeit briefly) the once-powerful Songhai Empire in Mali among other achievements.